razerofficial/CChromaEditor/README.md

 <a name="PluginGetDeviceType"></a>
 **PluginGetDeviceType**

 Returns the `EChromaSDKDeviceTypeEnum` of a `Chroma` animation as an integer upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.

 ```C++
 // DLL Interface